This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 not cause the rat pain.
 If it does, try applying some Bactine.

-idea to flush the wound with Betadine diluted with 5
+can flush the wound with Betadine diluted with 5

 parts water or hydrogen peroxide diluted with 10 parts water, using a syringe

-soak, cleaning, and antibiotic ointment twice daily if an abscess is open, but
+twice daily if an abscess is open, but doesn’t heal right away.
+An

-doesn’t heal right away.
-An abscess must heal from the inside out.
+abscess must heal from the inside out.
+If the skin heals over the opening

-If the skin heals over the opening too quickly, the infection will recur.
+too quickly, the infection will recur.

 On rare occasions, an